 Adderall is also not recommended when you’re breastfeeding.
 This is because the drug can pass through breastmilk and cause side effects in a child who is breastfed.
 Side effects can include:

 - insomnia (trouble falling or staying asleep)

 All pregnant women go through a slew of hormonal and emotional changes.
 These can be especially tough to manage if you also have ADHD.
 For this reason, symptoms of ADHD tend to become worse during pregnancy.
 But know that each pregnancy is unique.
 Some women may actually have fewer ADHD symptoms at certain stages during pregnancy, while others may experience an increase in ADHD symptoms or even have new symptoms.

-ADHD is a neurobehavioral disorder.
-This means it’s caused by a problem in the brain.
+ADHD is a neurodevelopmental disorder.
 The condition may make it difficult to focus and pay attention.
 It can also cause behavioral problems.
 Emotional disorders, particularly depression and anxiety, are also common in people with ADHD.

 ADHD also tends to run in families.
 According to Children and Adults with Attention-Deficit/Hyperactivity Disorder, if a parent has ADHD, there’s a 50 percent chance that the child will have it, too.

 ADHD may start in the womb.
 Children are more likely to have the condition when their mother smokes or uses drugs or alcohol during pregnancy.
 Also, if a mother is exposed to environmental toxins such as polychlorinated biphenyls (PCBs) during pregnancy, her child is at greater risk of having ADHD.